idrave/FOND-ASP/README.md

     This version will assume effects of ND-actions are always fair and hence will look for strong-cyclic solutions.

-2. Use the `aspplaner` planner without any specialization but over a PDDL version extended to include corresponding fairness constraints for each non-deterministic ground action `a` of the form `[A={a},B=empty]`.
+2. Use the planner without any specialization but over a PDDL version extended to include corresponding fairness constraints for each non-deterministic ground action `a` of the form `[A={a},B=empty]`.
 This means one `(:fairness :a GROUND_ACTION)` for each _ground_ action in the problem needs to be included.